Chori Chori Chupke Chupke: Production

 Director duo Abbas–Mustan had almost completed Ajnabee by October 1999 when they declared Chori Chori Chupke Chupke as their next project.
 The three leads, Salman Khan, Rani Mukerji, and Preity Zinta, previously starred together in the romantic comedy Har Dil Jo Pyar Karega (2000).
 Producer Nazim Rizvi clarified that the casting of the three actors happened before they signed for the latter film.
 Khan, Mukerji and Zinta were paid ₹1.5 crore, ₹0.24 crore, and ₹0.25 crore for their roles, respectively (all sums unadjusted for inflation).
 Zinta was initially reluctant to play her role, as she was unsure she was suited to play a prostitute, but she eventually accepted it at the directors' persuasion.
 To prepare for it, she visited several bars and nightclubs in Mumbai's red-light areas to study the lingo and mannerisms of sex-workers.

 Chori Chori Chupke Chupke was made on a budget of ₹13 crore.
 Principal photography started in early 2000 and lasted two months.
 Location filming, performed by Thomas A. Xavier, took place in both Mahabaleshwar and Switzerland.
 The film was edited by Hussain A. Burmawala, and Surendra Sodhi composed the background score.

+Initially, Shah Rukh Khan was offered the lead role as Raj Malhotra, who had previously worked in the directors' two films Baazigar, and Baadshah.
+However, he declined due to lack of dates, and then Salman Khan was approached and has accepted the offer.